dotlang/language/doc/Enhancements.md

 N - For struct, if type is not specified, it is boolean.

-? - instead of `cast` function why not having a function with the same name of the target type?
+N - instead of `cast` function why not having a function with the same name of the target type?
 But naming convention for types is `CapitalLetter` but for functions it is `name1_name2`.